camunda/camunda-docs/docs/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-zeebe-connection.md

 ## How can I provide a custom Zeebe SSL certificate?

-You configured a custom SSL certificate in your (remote) Zeebe cluster URL and want Web Modeler to accept that certificate.
+You configured a custom SSL certificate in your (remote) Zeebe deployment and want Web Modeler to accept that certificate.
 Web Modeler strictly validates the remote server certificate trust chain.
 If you use a custom SSL server certificate, you must make the signing CA certificate known to Web Modeler, not the server certificate itself.